UPDATED 30 OCT, 2017

 In California, both the state and the local governments have a tax that is almost as high as real estate taxes on property built on-site.
 The general property tax rate throughout California is limited to 1 percent of a property's assessed value.
 However, depending upon where your manufactured home is located, there may be other taxes or fees necessary to pay off any voter-approved general obligation bonds or other indebtedness which could result in a slightly higher overall property tax rate.
 Mobile home property tax can get very complicated.
 California has many exceptions so it is best to check with the taxing authority on specific matters.
-Effective property tax rate in California is 0.72%
+The effective property tax rate in California is 0.72%

 In Oregon, all manufactured structures are personal property but may be assessed and treated as personal or real property for property tax purposes.
 Effective property tax rate in Oregon is 0.98%.

 All mobile homes in Arizona are subject to property taxes from January 1st following the day they enter the state.
 Mobile home property taxes are no different in the taxing system.
 Per statute, all mobile homes kept in Arizona must be titled with the Arizona State Motor Vehicle Department (MVD).
 Effective property tax rate in the state of Arizona is 0.66%.

-In Washington, manufactured homes are generally classified as real property for property tax purposes with the exception of for tax collection purposes when the home is moved or in transit.
-Effective property tax rate in Washington is 0.93%.
+In Washington, manufactured homes are generally classified as real property for property tax purposes with the exception of tax collection purposes when the home is moved or in transit.
+The effective property tax rate in Washington is 0.93%.
 If you are thinking of getting a mobile home to avoid high taxes then you should do the research and find where you can get the lowest mobile home taxes as some states have a high property tax on mobile homes.